 Nearly every type of doll was made of composition, but the most popular styles tended to be Mama Dolls, baby dolls, and, especially after Shirley Temple, little girls and even teenagers.
 Mama dolls were toddler dolls with a mama crier, they often also walked.
 The vast majority of dolls had all-composition bodies jointed at the neck, hips, and shoulders, with sleep eyes and wigs, although earlier pre-1930 dolls were more likely to have painted eyes and molded hair.

-What Caused the Demise of Composition Dolls?
+The Demise of Composition Dolls

 In short, hard plastic caused the demise of composition dolls.
 In the late 1940s companies finally created the first truly unbreakable doll out of hard plastic.
 If you dropped hard plastic it didn't break, if you put it near fire it didn't ignite (like celluloid) and if you got it wet (like composition) you didn't ruin the finish.
 Plus, hard plastic dolls were relatively inexpensive.
 After hard plastic was introduced, composition dolls only lasted a few short years more, into the 1950s.

-What Is Crazing of Composition Dolls?
+Crazing of Composition Dolls